donovancai/Kickstarter-analysis/README.md

 <br/>

 ### Challenges and Difficulties Encountered
+   A major challenge encountered is during the analysis of Outcomes Based on Goals.

    The biggest challenge trying to determine whether particular campaign goals had significant impact on success rate is the lack of data for campaigns with higher goals.
 Looking at the pivot table below showing the breakdown of the campaign goal categories, it can clearly be seen that the majority of data points are in the first five categories.
 As previously stated, campaign goals between $35000 to $39999 and $40000 to $44999 have success rates of 66.67%, but there were only 9 data points between the two categories.
 This is evidence that even if the chart is producing desiring results, one must determine whether there is truly enough underlying data to back it up.

 [Outcomes_Pivot](https://github.com/donovancai/Kickstarter-analysis/blob/main/Resources/Outcome_vs_Goals_Pivot.PNG)